International Lunar Observatory

-The International Lunar Observatory (ILO) is a private scientific and commercial lunar mission by International Lunar Observatory Association (ILOA) of Kamuela, Hawaii to place a small observatory near the South Pole of the Moon to conduct astrophysical studies using an optical telescope.
-The mission, planned for launch in 2022 or 2023, aims to prove a conceptual design for a lunar observatory that would be reliable, low cost, and fast to implement.
-A precursor mission, ILO-X consisting of two small imagers (totaling less than 0.6 kg), is set to launch in 2022 aboard the Intuitive Machines IM-1 mission to Vallis Schröteri on the Moon's near side.
+The International Lunar Observatory (ILO) is a private scientific and commercial lunar mission by the International Lunar Observatory Association (ILOA Hawai'i) of Kamuela, Hawaii to place a permanent observatory near the South Pole of the Moon to conduct astrophysical studies using an optical telescope and possibly an antenna dish.
+The mission aims to prove a conceptual design for a lunar observatory that would be reliable, low cost, and fast to implement.
+A precursor mission, ILO-X consisting of two small imagers (totaling less than 0.6 kg), launched on 15 February 2024 aboard the Intuitive Machines IM-1 mission to the Moon south pole region.
 It is hoped to be a technology precursor to a future observatories on the Moon, and other commercial initiatives.

-The ILO-1 mission, announced in July 2017, is being organized by the International Lunar Observatory Association (ILOA) and the Space Age Publishing Company.
+The ILO-1 mission is being organized by the International Lunar Observatory Association and the Space Age Publishing Company.
+It was planned to be launched in 2008 with development by SpaceDev, and was first delayed to 2013.
 The prime contractors originally were Moon Express, providing the MX-1E lander, and Canadensys Aerospace, providing the optical telescope system.
 The estimated cost in 2004 was of US$50 million.

 Overview

-The ILO-1 mission, first planned to be launched in 2008, was later scheduled to be launched in July 2020 with an Electron rocket from New Zealand.
+The ILO-1 mission, was later scheduled to be launched in July 2020 with an Electron rocket from New Zealand.
 The mission was called Moon Express Lunar Scout, and it would have used the MX-1E lander to deliver the observatory on top of the Malapert Mountain, a 5 km tall peak in the Aitken Basin region that has an uninterrupted direct line of sight to Earth, which facilitates communications any time.
 The original launch of the MX-1E lander with an Electron rocket was cancelled sometime before February 2020; no launch date or launch rocket for the MX-1E has been since announced, leaving the status of it unknown.
-The ILO-1 flagship payload, and its back up ILO-2, is still being advanced through work by Canadensys Aerospace Corporation (April 2022) while ILOA seeks a different landing provider and partner to land on Malapert Mountain.
-ILO-1 or ILO-2 may fly with Intuitive Machines to the Moon South Pole region in December 2022 / 2023 aboard IM-2, or fly with other international or national lunar missions currently under development.
+The ILO-1 flagship payload, and its back up ILO-2, is still being advanced through work by Canadensys Aerospace Corporation (March 2024) while ILOA seeks a different landing provider and partner to land on Malapert Mountain.

+On July 2, 2025, ILOA Hawai'i announced its selection of Venturi Astrolab FLEX rover to carry the ILO-1 payload to the Moon South Pole region.
+The mission is set to launch no earlier than December 2026, and operate on the lunar surface for 1-6 years.